firozkhan18/Java-Evaluations/java-basic-exercises.md

 K'th largest element of the said array:
 25

-Click me to see the solution

-162. Write a Java program that finds numbers greater than the average of an array.
+### 162. Write a Java program that finds numbers greater than the average of an array.

 Expected Output:
 Original Array: